Bloodborne Pathogen Exposure Control Plan

 These protective devices shall be used while uncapping all blood or body fluid samples when the risk of droplet formation and spattering is present (e.g. when uncapping sample tubes), although it is preferable that such work be performed within a biosafety cabinet.

-Protective body clothing, such as gowns, lab coats, lab jackets, or aprons, shall be provided to cover and protect work clothing and exposed skin from contamination with potentially infectious blood or body fluids.
+Protective body clothing, such as gowns, lab coats, or lab jackets shall be provided to cover and protect work clothing and exposed skin from contamination with potentially infectious blood or body fluids.
 Use of protective clothing may be required during patient treatment, when handling contaminated materials, or during decontamination procedures.

 Contaminated gowns or coats shall be laundered or disposed of according to departmental policy for infectious waste or contaminated linen.
 Protective clothing must not be taken home to be washed or discarded.